j10sanders/jonsjournal/src/pages/blog/2019-01-28-software-developers-and-powerlifters.md

 templateKey: blog-post
 title: Software Developers should learn from Powerlifters
 date: 2019-01-28T15:04:10.000Z
 description: A large proportion of powerlifters are software developers.
 While there are a number of similarites between programming and powerlifting, the likeliest reason for the overlap is because of how similar the training process is.
-But the differences are more interesting, because that's where an untapped market can reveal itself.
+But the differences in how they train are even more interesting, because that's where an untapped market can be found.

 tags:
   - programming
   - learning
   - powerlifting
   - training
-  - coffee

 ---

 <br />